Rocket mail: Reusable launch vehicles

-Occurrences in popular culture
+In popular culture

 A surplus mail rocket is used to reach the Moon in Robert Heinlein's Rocket Ship Galileo (1947).

 Mail is delivered by rocket in an early chapter of Gravity's Rainbow by Thomas Pynchon (1973).
 The character Pirate Prentice receives orders this way.

 RocketMail was the name for one of the first major, free webmail services.
 For a brief time, RocketMail battled with Hotmail for the number-one spot among free webmail services.
 Yahoo! acquired RocketMail in 1997, and assimilated it into Yahoo!
 Mail.

 Ethan Hunt's computerized sunglasses (for a mission briefing) are delivered by a missile with a ground-piercing spike on the nose, fired from a shoulder-mounted tube, at the start of the 2000 film Mission: Impossible 2.

 Gerhard Zucker's Scottish rocket mail was depicted in the 2004 film The Rocket Post.

 Bill Bryson mentions missile mail in his 2006 memoir The Life and Times of the Thunderbolt Kid.